F3Nation-Community/slackblast/README.md

 set `SLACK_VERIFICATION_TOKEN` from the Basic Information -> Verification Token field in the settings for your slack app.

-set `PORT` equal to the port used below in the startup command

 set `POST_TO_CHANNEL` equal to `True` or `False`.
 Set to true if you are using paxminer.
 Indicates whether or not to take the modal data and post to a channel in slack.

-set `CHANNEL` equal to the channel id you wan the modal results to post in otherwise use `USER` to post a DM from the slackblast to you with the results (testing).
+set `CHANNEL` equal to the channel id (ID -> NOT THE NAME) you want the modal results to post in otherwise user `THE_AO` to post to the channel that was selected in the modal otherwise use `USER` to post a DM from the slackblast to you with the results (testing).

 # slack app configuration